jared-jewitt/launchpad/README.md

 #### What's a "Booster"?

 Boosters are just individual boilerplates that are _expected_ to contain run and deployment instructions.
-Without boosters, The Launchpad would be useless.
+Without boosters, the Launchpad would be useless.
 Currently, boosters can be found within [my GitHub repositories](https://github.com/jared-jewitt?tab=repositories).
 Boosters must respect the following repository naming convention: `[client|server|database]-booster-[library/framework]`.
-For example, a booster may look like `client-booster-react`.
+For example, a booster name may look like `client-booster-react`.

 A full set of Booster guidelines can be found [here](https://github.com/jared-jewitt/booster-guidelines).

 ## Getting Started

-1. On your GitHub account, navigate to Settings / Developer settings / Personal access tokens.
+1. On your GitHub account, navigate to `Settings / Developer settings / Personal access tokens`.
 Generate a new token with the `repo` scope.

 2. Add a `.netrc` file to your `$HOME` directory.
 Below is a template of what your file should look like.
 Replace